Having Fun with Your Asus Tablet--A Basic Step-by-Step Setup

 - Open Multipicture Live Wallpaper, press the Multi-picture Live Wallpaper icon

-- Under Common Setting, set crop size ratio to medium crop.
+- Under Common Setting, set crop size ratio to full-size crop.
 Then hit the back button.

 - Scroll to Transition type and select Random